Information for graduate applicants

 - Should I contact individual faculty members before applying?

 If you have questions that are not answered in this section, you're welcome to contact me or the relevant graduate program coordinator.
-Such contact will not affect the application procedure, since admissions are approved collectively by the department, which considers the written material included in your dossier.
+Such contact will not affect the application procedure, since admissions are approved collectively by the department, which considers only the written material included in your dossier.

 - What is the weight of each item in my dossier?